PhD Elevate Scholarship - CQUniversity and Gladstone Ports Corporation Partnership (Ecological Engineering)

 The position will be based at CQUniversity’s Coastal Marine Ecosystems Research Centre (CMERC) in Gladstone, Australia.
 Just a one-hour flight from Brisbane International Airport, Gladstone houses one of Australia’s leading multi-commodity ports, and is a gateway to the adjacent Great Barrier Reef World Heritage Area.
 The CMERC headquarters, located on the Gladstone Marina, boast world-class facilities and access to cutting-edge research equipment for coastal and marine science.
 The position will involve working closely with scientists from CMERC and with the Port of Gladstone.

 The PhD Candidate will be part of the vibrant Coastal Marine Ecosystems Research Centre (CMERC) at CQUniversity’s Gladstone campus.
 The research group includes 20 staff with a goal to undertake research that works with nature to build an economically and environmentally sustainable future to enrich our coastal communities.
 CMERC is the only coastal research facility based in Central Queensland and features world-class research equipment and laboratories with access to cutting-edge analytical capabilities.
 CMERC staff have strong links with local industry and community groups and are working closely with Traditional Owners to empower them as custodians of Land and Sea Country.
 CMERC collaborates with a number of internationally renowned research groups.
 This scholarship will provide the PhD Candidate with a strong research environment with ample opportunities for research collaborations at the national and international level.

 The position will be supervised by Associate Professor Emma Jackson.
-The successful candidate will be expected to commence work in September 2020.
+The successful candidate will be expected to commence work early in 2021.